demian-overflow/nvim_ollama_connector/README.md

 # Ollama connector plugin

-Allows for LLM completions choosing the model and its parameters
+Allows for LLM completions choosing the model and its parameters.
+As of now works only with local ollama instances.

 ## Install manually